+CALIFORNIA

-CALIFORNIA Program components (continued) about the presence or absence of other SSPs in the proposed location, and a description of additional services that will accompany syringe exchange, such as overdose prevention supplies and education.
+Program components (continued) about the presence or absence of other SSPs in the proposed location, and a description of additional services that will accompany syringe exchange, such as overdose prevention supplies and education.

 17 § 7004 - standards for refusal to certify an SSP application; DPH shall reject an application if: (1) information submitted in the application is incorrect or incomplete; (2) the application does not meet statutory requirements; or (3) evidence of projected harm to public safety, presented by local law enforcement, is, in the judgment of DPH, greater than evidence of projected benefits to public health.

 17 § 7006 - renewal of SSP certification; certifications are valid for two years and may be renewed by the department; the SSP administrator may communicate to the department, by email or mail, to request renewal of certification for an additional two years; DPH will consult with the local health officer and local law enforcement leadership regarding reauthorization requests; DPH has 30 business days to review and respond to requests for renewal; requests not responded to in writing within 30 days shall be deemed denied.

 Miscellaneous provisions None.

-Recently proposed legislation None.
+Recently proposed None.

+legislation

 COLORADO Statute(s) and • COLO.
 REV. STAT.
-ANN. § 18-18-426 (West 2023) (drug regulation(s) paraphernalia-definitions) 1 08(%) • COLO.
+ANN. § 18-18-426 (West 2023) (drug regulation(s) paraphernalia-definitions) • COLO.
 REV. STAT.
 ANN. § 18-18-430.5 (West 2023) (drug paraphernalia-exemption) • COLO.
 REV. STAT.
 ANN. § 25-1-508 (West 2023) (county or district boards of public health-public health directors) • Colo.
 Rev. Stat.
-Ann. § 25-1-520 (West 2023) (clean syringe exchange programs-operation-approval- reporting requirements) • COLO.
-REV. STAT.
-ANN. § 25-20.5-1101 (West 2023) (harm reduction grant program-creation-application- Effective date(s) - f CCD permissible uses-department duties) Effective date(s) of SSP • August 11, 2010 (§§ 18-18-430.5, 25-1-508, and 25-1-520) provisions Descriptions • August 2, 2019 (§ 25-20.5-1101) Does state allow SSPs by Yes. statute/regulation?
-Cloon gyringa ayahanga nya ayam Type of program Clean syringe exchange program Are syringes considered Yes, but with an exception. drug paraphernalia?
-6 10 10 426 § 18-18-426 - "drug paraphernalia" includes all equipment, products, and materials of any kind that are used, intended for use, or designed for use in injecting or otherwise introducing into the human body a controlled substance.
+Ann. § 25-1-520 (West 2023) (clean syringe exchange programs-operation-approval- reporting requirements) • Colo.
+Rev. Stat.
+Ann. § 25-20.5-1101 (West 2023) (harm · · · · · · · · · · · · · · · · · · · reduction grant program-creation-application- Effective det-(-) - f CCD permissible uses-department duties) Effective date(s) of SSP • August 11, 2010 (§§ 18-18-430.5, 25-1-508, and 25-1-520) provisions Door state allow SSDs by • August 2, 2019 (§ 25-20.5-1101) Yes.
+Does state allow SSPs by statute/regulation? res.
+Type of program Clean avringe evaluage program Clean syringe exchange program Yes, but with an exception.
+Are syringes considered res, but with an exception. drug paraphernalia? \$ 10, 10, 426, "days a growth ampelie?" in also does all agreement § 18-18-426 - "drug paraphernalia" includes all equipment, products, and materials of any kind that are used, intended for use, or designed for use in injecting or otherwise introducing into the human body a controlled substance.
 Hypodermic syringes and needles are not included in the list of drug paraphernalia examples. § 18-18-430.5 provides that persons who are participating as an employee, volunteer, or participant in an approved SSP, and pharmacists and pharmacy technicians who sell nonprescription needles or syringes, are exempt from criminal prosecution for possession of drug paraphernalia.
 Program components § 25-1-520 - a county public health agency or district public health agency may request approval from its county board of health or district board of health for a clean syringe exchange program operated by the agency or by a nonprofit organization with which the agency contracts to operate the SSP.
 The board must consult with the agency and interested stakeholders, including, but not limited to, local law enforcement agencies, district attorneys, substance use disorder treatment providers, persons with a substance use disorder in remission, nonprofit organizations, hepatitis C and HIV advocacy organizations, and members of the community prior to approving or disapproving any such program.
 The board and stakeholders shall consider